Lusitaniae/java-aws-cicd/README.md

 	1. Build AMI using Packer (Ansible does the configuration)
 	2. Deploy new AMI to ASG using Terraform.

+Deployments are fully online.

+1. A new launch configuration is created with the newly baked AMI.
+2. ASG is attached the new launch configuration
+3. The default ASG termination policy will now start creating new instances using the new AMI and destroying old ones until completion.

+## AWS

+The stack consists of

+1. Classic Elastic Load Balancer,
+2. Launch Configuration, and
+3. Auto Scaling Group.

+They're configured to span multiple AZs and by configuring min, max, desired accordingly we can achieve HA in case of AZ loss (e.g. 3 min, 9max, 3 desired).

+Could be improved by moving instances to a private subnet in the respective az.

 ## Others

 S3 is used to store Terraform state between executions (from CI or locally).